The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

 Assuming you’d like to invest in a rare diamond vintage ring, you need to pay close attention to the 4 Cs.
 Let’s take the Bayside ring from the Estate Diamond Jewelry collection as an example.

-This exquisite piece sports a 4.83-carat diamond which has been GIA-certified as of VS2 clarity and K color.
-The ring was handcrafted in 1925 and fetched a $75,000 price at the time of writing.
+This exquisite piece sports a 4.29-carat diamond which is graded at VS2 clarity and K color.
+The platinum ring was handcrafted and fetches a price of $63,000 at the time of writing.

 However, the pieces from the same period start at about $4,000.
 So there is room for novice investors who don’t have a small fortune to spend on a vintage ring.